 Dr. King was the President of the SCLC for the rest of his life.
 The SCLC organization moved from Montgomery to Atlanta in 1960.
 In February 1, 1960, the modern sit in movement existed in Greensboro, North Carolina (though sit-ins existed long before 1960) by young black college students (their names are David Richmond, Franklin McCain, Ezell Blair, Jr., and Joseph McNeil).
 The sit-in happened in the Woolworths restaurant.
 In February 1960, Dr. Martin Luther King Jr. and his family moved into Atlanta where he served as assistant pastor to his father at Ebenezer Baptist Church.

 In 1960, Dr. Martin Luther King Jr. met privately with then Presidential candidate John F. Kennedy.
 JFK won the election with the majority of the black vote, because he spoke in favor of civil rights.
 Yet, for most his Presidency, JFK would act slow or in a gradual fashion on civil rights matters.
 Dr. Martin Luther King Jr. would at times publicly criticize JFK for his slow, moderate response to civil rights issues too.
 He or the President JFK would advocate a Civil Rights Bill in June of 1963 (after he was pressured by social activists to do something about what was going on in Birmingham, etc.).
 The beginning of the 1960’s saw more sit-ins in stores and the Freedom Riders developed (The Freedom Riders were people who wanted to integrate bus terminals).
+The Freedom Riders wanted to enforce existing integration laws on interstate bus travel.
 Attorney General Robert Kennedy during the early 1960's had a contentious, angry relationship with the Freedom Riders and the civil rights movement since RFK wanted to use the law to solve problems without massive demonstrations.
 RFK was wrong since an unjust law is no law at all and any person has the right to express demonstrations and use militant action in fighting oppression.
+The May 24, 1963 meeting between Attorney General Robert Kennedy and black civil rights activists (like James Baldwin, Harry Bealafone, Lorraine Hansberry, Jerome Smith) was antagonistic as RFK wanted a more moderate approach to try to solve racial discrimination in America.
+The civil rights activists wanted RFK to see that token moderation is no solution and that revolutionary action is necessary to establish justice for black people.
 By the late 1960's, Robert Kennedy changed and became more progressive on issues.
 Dr. King wanted John F. Kennedy to issue a second Emancipation Proclamation to eliminate racial segregation in October 16, 1961.
 By 1962, Dr. King worked in Albany, Georgia to fight for justice.
 The Albany Movement in general lasted from October 1961 to August 1962.
 SNCC (with people like Charles Sherrod, Cordell Reagon, and Charles Jones), NAACP, SCLC, Negro Voters League, Federation of Women's Clubs, Ministerial Alliance, and other groups were involved in the Albany campaign.
 Dr. King wanted to end segregation in public facilities, theaters, schools, etc. in Albany.
 People also wanted voting registration and voting rights in general.
 SNCC wanted Dr. King to go and be more aggressive in Albany.
 This was one of the first times when SNCC questioned Dr. King's militancy.
 The Albany Chief of Police Laurie Pritchett (a segregationist) read Dr. King's literature.
 He used the slick tactic of not being as provocative as in other places in order to neutralize the Albany movement.
 Many members of the FBI in Albany and in other places of the South stood by and did nothing when black people being assaulted by white racists.
 Dr. King rightfully spoke out against the FBI evil, dubious actions.
 When Dr. King was in jail in Albany, he was released quickly and the movement didn't grow momentum until later on.
 People in this campaign used protests, sit-ins, protests, and boycotts.
 Albany would eventually end Jim Crow, but the Albany campaign ended in not a massive success.